 6) Engage Your Fans – Involve Them In Your Goals

-Maybe you are trying to raise money to record an album, or to set up a national tour using Kickstarter or another crowd funding campaign?
+Maybe you are trying to raise money to record an album, or to set up a national tour using Kickstarter or another crowdfunding campaign.

-If so, use quick and simple video updates to include your fans in the progress towards your goals.
-By including your fans, by keeping them in touch with the details of the project, they will feel involved and more inclined to help you to achieve those goals if they can, or to cheer you on if they can't.
+If so, use quick and simple video updates to include your fans in the progress toward your goals.
+By including your fans, by keeping them in touch with the details of the project, they will feel involved and more inclined to help you to achieve those goals if they can, or to cheer you on if they can’t.
 By keeping talking about your goals you keep those goals in the minds of your fans.
 This helps to build a buzz about what you are doing.

 These videos make excellent ongoing fan engagement for your video channel.

 7) Show Off The Cool Things Your Fans Do